-Coronavirus Information & Asymptomatic Testing in Schools
+Coronavirus Information & Home Testing

-- For pupils and students younger than 16 years - the form must be completed by the parent or legal guardian.
+- For students and students younger than 16 years - the form must be completed by the parent or legal guardian.
 Please complete one consent form for each child you wish to participate in testing.

-- For any pupil or student who does not have the capacity to provide informed consent - the form must be completed by the parent or legal guardian.
+- For any student who does not have the capacity to provide informed consent - the form must be completed by the parent or legal guardian.
 Please complete one consent form for each child you wish to participate in testing.

 Advice for parents/how you can continue to support the measures

 Please continue to be aware of COVID symptoms, follow the below guidance and keep up to date with any changes.

 If your child uses either school or public transport to travel to school, they will be required to wear a face covering.
 Disposable coverings should be thrown away after each use, so it is recommended that reusable cloth coverings are used.
 If a student loses their mask during the school day and requires one for their journey home, the school will be able to provide a one-use disposable mask.
 Please see Government Guidance below.